muratk3n/thirdwave/en/README.md

 ---

-Certain part of physics will forever be etched in my brain in Brooklyn accent, "it's not energy luuoos, it is information luuoos"
+Certain part of physics will forever be etched in my brain in Brooklyn accent.
+"It's not energy luuoos, it is information luuoos"

 ---